mvolkmann/blog/src/love2d.md

   This is a collaborative book about LÖVE.
   Clone the repository and follow the directions to generate a PDF.

+- The LÖVE {% aTargetBlank "https://love2d.org/wiki/Category:Snippets",
+  "Snippets" %} page includes a list of snippets that each provide code that be copied for specific functionality.
+  For example, it provides code for generating gradients and testing whether a point is in a shape.

 ## Documentation